alond44/PathGenerator/README.md

 * flag: could be either 'd' for distance or 't' time meaning what kind of constrain we want for our path.
 * constrain: If we chose flag = 'd' the number inserted here will be the limit for distance the drone will go.
 If we chose flag = 't' so constraing will be the time limit for the drone path.
 * path_type: 'prob' or 'a_star' as will be explain in more details later- 'prob' creates a simple path using random walk in the map while 'a_star' create path using weighted a* algorithm between some randome sampled points.
 * start_location: The start location of the drone.
-If `None`{:.python} is passed a random one will be generated.
+If `None` is passed a random one will be generated.
 * path_num: The number of paths we want to generate with these constraints.
 The default value is 1.
 * to_print: A boolean value indicating if we want the paths to be printed on the map.
 * epsilon: Only when using 'a_star'. epsilon should be >= 1.